dek924/PatientSim/README.md

     - https://physionet.org/sign-dua/mimic-iv-ed/2.2/
     - https://physionet.org/sign-dua/mimic-iv-note/2.2/

+### Download
+Download the dataset using the provided link [<a href="https://kaggle.com/datasets/f04fc0f48b1b3677d31006555c5f8bae7766a7384c66ba210f6526bd58d85b79">link</a>]
+Unzip the dataset in the `./src/data/final_data` folder, which is the default path for the PatientSim experiment.

 ### Data Preprocessing
 After obtaining access, preprocess the data using the following script (with your PhysioNet credentials):
 ```